ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 Fitness function
 ----------------

-after all helper functions are defined, the fitness function can be defined:
+After all helper functions are defined, the fitness function can be defined:

 .. code-block:: python